 Do you have dry mouth?
-Aside from being annoying and uncomfortable,
+Aside from being annoying and uncomfortable, chronic dry mouth can also impact your oral health.

 If you experience dry mouth, one of the first things you should do is consult your Troy family dentist.
 Having sufficient saliva in your mouth is essential because it acts like a natural cleansing rinse because it contains compounds that kill bacteria in the mouth.
 Saliva is beneficial because it washes away these bacteria as well as food and other debris on which the bacteria feed.